-As explained above, earthquake sequence simulations using conventional H-matrices are not suitable for large-scale parallel computations because of the communication cost and load imbalance resulting from their extremely complex structure.
+As previously explained, earthquake sequence simulations using H-matrices are not suitable for largescale parallel computations because of the communication cost and load imbalance resulting from their extremely complex structure.
 To overcome this difficulty, Ida (2018) proposed lattice H-matrices.
 In this section, we describe the method for earthquake sequence simulations using lattice H-matrices.
 Hereafter, the H-matrices described in the previous section are referred to as normal H-matrices.

-We first construct a cluster tree in the same way as the normal H-matrices, except that we truncate the depth L of the cluster tree.
+We first construct a cluster tree similar to the normal H-matrices, except for the truncation of the depth L of the cluster tree.
 We then construct a lattice structure using a truncated cluster tree.
-Then, an H-matrix is constructed for each lattice block in the same way as the normal H-matrices if it is admissible in terms of equation (17).
-The depth L determines the number of lattice blocks (Figures 2b and 2c).
-As a result, the block structure of lattice H-matrices is simpler than normal H-matrices.
-LRA of each submatrix is the same as normal H-matrices.
+Then, an H-matrix is constructed for each lattice block in the same way as the normal H-matrices if it is admissible in terms of equation (15).
+The depth L determines the number of lattice blocks (Figure 3b and 3c).

 We utilize the lattice structure for assigning MPI processes.
-This is achieved by introducing a process grid that has N{pr} rows and N{pl} columns ($N{pr} \times N{pl} = N_p$).
-We 2D-cyclically array this process grid on the lattice blocks, which means that each MPI process has discontinuous blocks of the matrix (Figures 2b and 2c).
-The number of lattice blocks is determined by the number of MPI processes, which ensures that q process grids are repeated in rows and columns (Figures 2b and 2c).
-This condition gives L = $\lfloor \log_2(\sqrt{N_p}q) \rfloor$ because the binary tree is adopted.
-In a fixed q, as N_p increases, each lattice becomes smaller.
-Thus, the entire matrix is divided into a larger number of submatrices, and the memory becomes larger compared with the normal H-matrices as confirmed later.
+This is achieved by introducing a process grid that has $N{pr}$ rows and $N{pl}$ columns ( $N{pr} \times N{pl} = N_p$ ).
+We 2D-cyclically array this process grid on the lattice blocks, which means that each MPI process has discontinuous blocks of the matrix (Figure 3b and 3c).
+The number of lattice blocks is determined by the number of MPI processes, which ensures that q process grids are repeated in rows and columns (Figure 3b and 3c).
+This condition gives $L = \lfloor \log_2(\sqrt{N_p}q) \rfloor$ because the binary tree is adopted.
+In a fixed q, as $N_p$ increases, each lattice becomes smaller.
+Thus, the entire matrix is divided into a larger number of submatrices, and the memory becomes larger compared with the normal H-matrices.
 However, in the procedure of HMVM using lattice H-matrices, we significantly reduce the communication traffic compared with the algorithm used in normal H-matrices.
-After the arithmetic of HMVM (equation (20)) assigned to each MPI process, diagonal MPI processes obtain part of the stress rate vector using MPI Reduce along each row in the process grid, and then send it to other MPI processes in each column in the process grid using MPI Bcast.
-This algorithm, which was first proposed by Ida et al. (2018) for block low-rank matrices, utilizes the lattice structure, and to perform this algorithm, the number of processors must be a squared number (Figure 3).
-Owing to the existence of the diagonal processes, only MPI communications between $\sqrt{N_p}$ processes are necessary, not all-to-all communication.
-It is also notable that only one MPI_Reduce and MPI_Bcast are called per each HMVM regardless of the number of MPI processes.
-Hence, the complexity of the communication costs for the HMVM using lattice Hmatrices is O(N), which is reduced from that of normal H-matrices $O(NN_p)$.
+After the arithmetic of HMVM (equation (18)) assigned to each MPI process, diagonal MPI processes obtain part of the stress rate vector using MPI\Reduce along each row in the process grid, and then send it to other MPI processes in each column in the process grid using MPI\Broadcast.
+This algorithm, which was first proposed by Ida et al. (2018) for block low-rank matrices, utilizes the lattice structure, and to perform this algorithm, the number of processors must be a squared number (Figure 4).
+The complexity of the communication costs for the HMVM using lattice H-matrices is O(N) regardless of the number of MPI processes, which is reduced from that of normal H-matrices $O(NN_p)$ .

-Figure 3: Schematic illustration of the algorithm of the MPI communication for HMVM (From Ida, 2018).
+Figure 4: Schematic illustration of the algorithm of the MPI communication for HMVM (From Ida, 2018).

-The HMVM in the lattice H-matrices requires only a part of the slip rate vector (size ~ $N/\sqrt{N_p}$) for each MPI process.
-In addition, each MPI process has identical indices of the resultant stress rate vector to the slip rate vector owing to the use of a squared number of processes.
-Because each MPI process is in charge of the same part of the vector for element-wise computation (the O(N) part) as the HMVM, unlike the normal H-matrix algorithm, MPI communication is not necessary before and after the HMVM.
-Note that this algorithm performs redundant computations for the O(N) part between $\sqrt{N_p}$ MPI processes.
-However, as confirmed later, HMVM comprises ~90% of the computational time in the case of $O(10^5)$ problems and a few tens of thousands of MPI processes, thus this redundant computation does not deteriorate the overall performance.
+The HMVM in the lattice H-matrices requires only a part of the slip rate vector (size $\sim N/\sqrt{N_p}$ ) for each MPI process.
+In addition, each MPI process has identical indices of the resultant stress rate vector to the slip rate vector.
+Furthermore, each MPI process is in charge of the same part of the vector for element-wise computation as the HMVM.
+Therefore, unlike the normal H-matrix algorithm, MPI communication is not necessary before and after the HMVM.
+Note that this algorithm performs redundant computations for the element-wise part between $\sqrt{N_p}$ MPI processes.
+However, HMVM comprises ~90% of the computational time in the case of $O(10^5)$ problems and a few tens of thousands of MPI processes, thus this redundant computation does not deteriorate the overall performance.